Hornell, New York: Railroads and Hornell

 Some grading was done in 1872–1873 for a proposed but unbuilt Rochester, Hornellsville, and Pine Creek railroad.

 The most important railroad in Hornell was the New York and Erie Railroad, or Erie for short.
 It arrived in Hornell in 1850 and began public service on May 14, 1851.
 President Millard Fillmore, himself a native of western New York, and Secretary of State Daniel Webster rode through Hornell on the inaugural train.

 Hornell was a central location on the Erie, making it a favorable location for the railroad's repair yards.
 According to an 1882 traveler's guide to the Erie Railroad, in Hornell "There are an immense amount of side-tracks, ample engine-houses, repair-shops, and other railroad structures, as the village is the dividing-point of the Susquehanna and Western Divisions, and the point of junction of the Buffalo Division of the Erie Railway....
-It has banks, newspapers, a nourishing library association, which maintains a course of popular lectures, and is one of the most efficient and attractive institutions of the kind in the interior of the State.
+It has banks, newspapers, a nourishing library association, which maintains a course of popular lectures.
 There are churches of various denominations, and a population of about 9,000.
 The cars destined for Buffalo, Niagara Falls, etc., are here detached from those going west via Salamanca or Dunkirk.
 At the station is a spacious dining-saloon, where meals are served to travelers at regular hours."

 In 1895 the Erie constructed "at the foot of Pine Street...an immense stock barn" for the large number of cattle being shipped east on its trains.